atani21/hw01/README.md

 25

 # Where I'm from
-Hyde Park - *grew up just a few blocks away from here!*
+Hyde Park - *grew up practically right on campus!*

 # What I'm studying
 Behavioral Science at Booth